 The easy approach for determining which items a generator can power is to measure its beginning watts and compare it to the generator’s peak output.
 In this example, a 7500-watt generator can power any device with a beginning wattage of fewer than 7500 watts.

 A 7500-watt generator is a good size for the majority of houses.
-Depending on the equipment you have, a 7500-watt generator can power most domestic appliances, including your refrigerator, hot water heater, well pump, freezer, light, and oven.
+Depending on the equipment you have, a 7500-watt generator can power most domestic appliances, including your refrigerator, water heater, well pump, freezer, light, and oven.

 Best 7500 Watt Generators – FAQs